guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-10-04-migrating-from-wordpress.md

 To import your already existing comments and discussions from WordPress just follow the [import instructions][import_instructions] provided by disqus.
-If you have your own domain name, and you kept the permalink structure on the migration, everything should work.
+If you have your own domain name, and you kept the permalink structure on the migration, then everything should work as disqus will create threads based on your old URLs.
 If you don't have your own domain name... well, good luck!

 Porting of comments worked super smoothly for me, and I can see all the comments from my old posts in my newly moved blog.

-### Google analytics
+**Google analytics**
-One of the things that made me hesitate more about migrating was WordPress stats page.
+Another thing that made me hesitate  about migrating was WordPress stats page.
 The stats page in WordPress is so nice and gives you a very nice report on your blog statistics like: Visitors, views, likes, countries, clicks, etc.